Azure Firewall Premium features

 Encrypted traffic has a possible security risk and can hide illegal user activity and malicious traffic.
-Azure Firewall without TLS inspection (as shown in the following diagram) has no visibility into the data that flows in the encrypted TLS tunnel, and so can't provide a full protection coverage.
+Azure Firewall without TLS inspection (as shown in the following diagram) has no visibility into the data that flows in the encrypted TLS tunnel, so it can't provide full-protection coverage.

 Azure Firewall without TLS inspection:

 The following use cases are supported with Azure Firewall: